J. P. Morgan Jr.: World War I

 Morgan played a prominent part in financing World War I. Following its outbreak, he made the first loan of $12,000,000 to Russia.
 In 1915, a loan of $500,000,000 was made to France and Britain following negotiations by the Anglo-French Financial Commission.
 The firm's involvement with British and French interests fueled charges the bank was conspiring to maneuver the United States into supporting the Allies in order to rescue its loans.
 By 1915, when it became apparent the war was not going to end quickly, the company decided to forge formal relationships with France.
 Those dealings became strained over the course of the war as a result of poor personal relations with French emissaries, relationships that were heightened in importance by the unexpected duration of the conflict, its costs, and the complications flowing from American neutrality.
 Contributing to the tensions was the favoritism displayed by Morgan officials to British interests.
 His personal friendship with Cecil Spring Rice ensured that from 1915 until sometime after the United States entered the war, his firm was the official purchasing agent for the British government, buying cotton, steel, chemicals and food, receiving a 1% commission on all purchases.
 Morgan organized a syndicate of about 2200 banks and floated a loan of $500,000,000 to the Allies.
 The British sold off their holdings of American securities and by late 1916 were dependent on unsecured loans for further purchases.

 At the beginning of World War I, US Treasury Secretary William McAdoo and others in the Wilson administration were very suspicious of J. P. Morgan & Co.'s enthusiastic role as British agent for purchasing and banking.
 When the United States entered the war, this gave way to close collaboration, in the course of which Morgan received financial concessions.
 From 1914 to 1919, he was a member of the advisory council for the Federal Reserve Bank of New York.

-On July 3, 1915, an assassin, Eric Muenter, entered Morgan's Long Island mansion and shot him twice.
+On July 3, 1915, an assassin, Eric Muenter, entered Morgan's mansion, known as Matinecock Point, on East Island in Glen Cove, Long Island, and shot him twice.
 This was ostensibly to bring about an embargo on arms, and in protest of his profiteering from war.
 Morgan, however, quickly recovered from his wounds.